keithalewis/math/um1.md

 agreements are available there is a canonical deflator.
 Market instruments have prices and associated cash flows.
 Trading involves buying and selling instruments at discrete times.
-These determine the value, or mark-to-market, of the strategy and amounts that show up in the trading account.
+These determine the value, or mark-to-market, of the strategy and the amounts showing up in the trading account.

 This note does not solve the crucial problem of when and how much to